Noratrieb/blog/content/posts/fake-openssh-keys/index.md

 the entire key is base64-encoded in the [PEM](https://en.wikipedia.org/wiki/Privacy-Enhanced_Mail) format. this makes it easier to copy around compared to raw bytes. not that you're supposed to copy it to random places.

-An OpenSSH private key consists of two areas:
+an OpenSSH private key consists of two areas:
 - a plaintext area with the public key
 - a potentially encrypted area with the private key